The leptonic di-flavor and di-number violation processes at high energy $\mu^\pm\mu^\pm $ colliders: Numerical results

-For the light-heavy neutral lepton mixing (LHM) matrix $S_{ij}$, i.e. the upper-right sub-matrix of the whole matrix $U_\nu$ in Eq.~(\ref{eqa3}), we set $S_{i}^2\equiv\sum_{j}|S_{ij}|^2\;(i,j=e,\mu,\tau)$ to describe the strength of LHM.
-The direct constraint on $S_{i}^2$ may be read out from the $0\nu2\beta$ decay searches as that $S_e^2\lesssim 10^{-5}$~\cite{Yang:2021ueh}.
-The direct constraint on $S_\mu^2$ is given by CMS as that $S_\mu^2\lesssim 0.4 $ when the heavy neutral lepton masses are in TeV-scale~\cite{CMS:2018iaf,ATLAS:2019kpx,CMS:2018jxx}.
-Recently, for TeV-scale heavy neutral lepton masses, the constraint on $S_\mu^2$ from the future high-luminosity Large Hadron Collider (HL-LHC) is analyzed in Ref.~\cite{Fuks:2020att} and the authors claim $S_\mu^2\lesssim 0.06$.
-On $S_\tau^2$ for TeV-scale heavy neutral lepton masses, so far there is no direct constraint from experiments at all.
-Thus to explore the interesting features and as trial and error in the following analysis, we will set $S_l^2$ in the range
+For the light-heavy neutral lepton mixing (LHM) matrix $S_{ij}$, we set $S_{i}^2\equiv\sum_{j}|S_{ij}|^2\;(i,j=e,\mu,\tau)$ to describe the strength of LHM.
+The direct constraint on $S_{e}^2$ comes from the $0\nu2\beta$ decay searches as that $S_e^2\lesssim 10^{-5}$~\cite{Yang:2021ueh}.
+The direct constraint on $S_\mu^2$ is given by CMS as $S_\mu^2\lesssim 0.4 $ for TeV-scale heavy neutral lepton masses~\cite{CMS:2018iaf,ATLAS:2019kpx,CMS:2018jxx}.
+Recently, the constraint on $S_\mu^2$ from the future high-luminosity Large Hadron Collider (HL-LHC) is analyzed in Ref.~\cite{Fuks:2020att}, and the authors claim $S_\mu^2\lesssim 0.06$ for TeV-scale heavy neutral lepton masses.
+There is no direct constraint presently on $S_\tau^2$ for TeV-scale heavy neutral lepton masses.
+In the following analysis, we will show the proposed $\mu^\pm\mu^\pm$ colliders are more sensitive to $S_\mu^2$, $S_\tau^2$ than LHC and future HL-LHC for TeV-scale heavy neutral lepton masses, hence we set

-Note that in principle either $S_\mu^2$ or $S_\tau^2$ may be set smaller than that HL-LHC can reach to, but here why we choose the values as those in Eq.~(\ref{eq20}) is due to that we are interested in seeing whether the proposed $\mu^\pm\mu^\pm$ colliders can reach to a more strong constraint value of $S_\mu^2$ and/or $S_\tau^2$ via observing the concerned processes or not.